newroco/rocket_integration/README.md

 ## Configuration
 - As an NextCloud admin go to "Settings -> Administration -> Additional settings"
 - Provide the Rocket Chat installation URL
+- (Optional) Provide the Rocket Chat Custom OAuth Name, details in the 'Rocket Chat Custom OAuth' section.
+This is used in order for the users to be automatically logged in using the Custom OAuth integration provided.
 - Open a new tab to create a Personal Access Token in Rocket Chat
     - In the new tab open Rocket Chat
     - As a Rocket Chat admin go to "Profile -> My Account -> Security -> Personal Access Tokens"